Ohervet/Bjet_MCMC/docs/source/install_and_run.rst

 .. code-block:: console

-   $ conda env update --file environment.yml  --prune
+   $ conda env update -f environment.yml  --prune

 Then load your environment with